History of Chechnya: Invasion of the Scythians

 There were various periods of good relations between the Scythians and the Nakh, where there was evidence of extensive cultural exchange.
 The Nakh were originally more advanced in material culture than the Sarmatians/Scythians, the latter having not known of the potter's wheel or foundry work, while the Sarmatians/Scythians originally had superior military skills and social stratification.

 Even after the invasion of the Scythians, the Nakh managed to revitalize themselves after it receded.
 However, they were now politically fractured, with multiple kingdoms, and modern Ossetia, consistent with the theory that they were largely displaced and that Scythians had become dominant there.
-The Nakh nations in the North Caucasus were often inclined to look South and West for support to balance off the Scythians.
-The Vainakh in the East had an affinity to Georgia, while the Malkh Kingdom of the West looked to the new Greek kingdom of Bosporus on the Black Sea coast (though it may have also had relations with Georgia as well).
+The Nakh nations in the North Caucasus were often inclined to look south and west for support to balance off the Scythians.
+The Vainakh in the east had an affinity to Georgia, while the Malkh Kingdom of the west looked to the new Greek kingdom of Bosporus on the Black Sea coast (though it may have also had relations with Georgia as well).
 Adermalkh, king of the Malkh state, married the daughter of the Bosporan king in 480 BCE.
 Malkhi is one of the Chechen tukkhums.

 Hostilities continued for a long time.
 In 458 CE, the Nakh allied themselves with Georgian King Vakhtang Gorgasali as he led a campaign against the Sarmatians, in retribution for their raids.

 Eventually, relations between the Sarmatians and the Nakh normalized.
-The Alans formed the multi-ethnic state of Alania, which included many Nakh tribes despite its center being Sarmatian-speaking.
+The Alans formed the multi-ethnic state of Alania, which included a number Nakh tribes despite its center being Sarmatian-speaking.